yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 Head [here]() to find them!

-And don't forget, our brilliant Customer Success Teams and Account Managers are here to assist you with any issues - pleases refer to your SLA on the specifics of how we can help!
+And don't forgeth, our brilliant Customer Success Teams and Account Managers are here to assist you with any issues - pleases refer to your SLA on the specifics of how we can help!

 ## Keep Me Informed!